 Before I begin, a short preface.
-I have made it something of a personal mission, both as a researcher and writer on historical simulation games and as a classroom teacher, to crack the Civilization IV code.
+I have made it something of a personal mission, both as a researcher and writer on historical simulation games and as a classroom teacher, I love to do research on the best www.easyslots.com games, to crack the Civilization IV code.
 In other words, to find ways to make its educational value commensurate with the significant amount of time and effort it takes for my students to learn to play and become really familiar with the game.
 Over the years I have made progress here and there building on what I have learned in each implementation.
 This coming year, I plan to take a big step forward in using Civ in my 9th grade ancient world history class.
 In the hopes that my process of reasoning, planning, and implementing may prove useful, or at least interesting.
 I am going to “work out loud”, so to speak, posting blog entries of the work I’m doing reconceptualizing the use of Civ 4 in my classroom.
 It may well be that some readers will find me to be stating what is obvious to them or confirming ideas and practices they have already adopted in their own classes.
 I am hopeful, though, that enough readers will find something of interest.
 Don’t hesitate to let me know whether you find this useful or mundane.

 For some time now I have been struck by the parallels between the world systems that Civilization IV presents and the world systems of agrarian civilizations presented by Big Historian David Christian in his excellent, Maps of Time.
 And it occurs to me that, so long as one believes comparative work and big-picture trends are important components of an ancient world history course, Civilization IV might well be an outstanding tool for examining those trends.
 So that’s what I’m going to do with Civilization IV in my next course in Ancient World History, use it explicitly to illustrate the core features of agrarian societies and the major trends in ancient world history.
 I have certainly done bits of this in the past, like using Civ to illustrate Diamond’s Guns, Germs, and Steel hypothesis, but I have never systematically approached the year-long play and investigation of Civ in this way.